kubeshop/testkube/docs/docs/cli/testkube_create_executor.md

   -t, --types stringArray                test types handled by executor
-      --update                           update, if executor already exists -u, --uri string                       if resource need to be loaded from URI
+      --update                           update, if executor already exists -u, --uri string                       if resource need to be loaded from URI --use-data-dir-as-working-dir      use data dir as working dir for all tests
 ```

 ### Options inherited from parent commands